felleg/felleg.gitlab.io-backup/content/posts/20210218-myFavoriteColor.md

 All this time, I lied to myself in order to please others.

+# The road to truth

+{{< figure src="/img/favcolors.png" position="center" >}}

 At first, I just flat out pretended that blue was my favorite color.
 "If you can't beat 'em, 'join 'em!".
-But even myself wouldn't buy such an obvious lie.
+I think this phase did not last longer than a few days.
+Even myself wouldn't buy such an obvious lie.
 To my eyes, blue is one of the most passive colors of the rainbow.
+Sure, blue is nice and all, but it doesn't grab me.

 Then, I switched gear.
 I went for my second favorite color, brown.
 I figured it was still part of my top, so I'd still somewhat respect myself.
 But people were almost even more bewildered than when I told them my favorite color was yellow.
-Your favorite color can be anything, even black and white, but brown is almost an alien choice.
+I swear, your favorite color could be anything, even black and white, but brown is almost an alien choice.
 Almost as if brown is less of a color than black and white.

 Finally, I settled on the green for my lie.
 It was halfway between yellow and blue, and was still prominently